fallen-icarus/cardano-loans/README.md

 All negotiations involving the borrower take place in this address and all active loans live in this address.
 This makes it very easy for front-ends to integrate Cardano-Loans as well as for borrowers to manage the stake/voting power for assets in the DApp.
-- **Efficient Off-chain Sorting of Loans** - by using beacons tokens, users can easily query the protocol for any information they may want.
+- **Efficient Off-chain Sorting of Loans** - by using beacon tokens, users can easily query the protocol for any information they may want.
 These beacon queries can even be combined to create more complicated queries.
 For example, lenders can see all current Asks and optionally filter them by loan asset and/or offered collateral.